matthewnichols8/STM32F4_BareMetal_With_OpenOCD/README.md

 # STM32F4 Bare Metal with OpenOCD

 This repository contains the necessary files to program an STM32F4 microcontroller board using OpenOCD.
-The setup includes a startup file, a Makefile, and a linker script, all tailored to facilitate the development and flashing process on your STM32F4 board.
+The setup includes a custom startup file, a Makefile, and a linker script, all tailored to facilitate the development and flashing process on the STM32F407VG Discovery Board

 ## Contents